-- S.1.2.1.
-Length.
-Graduations shall be so varied in length that they may be conveniently read. - S.1.2.2.
-Width.
-In any series of graduations, the width of a graduation shall in no case be greater than the width of the minimum clear interval between graduations.
+S.1.2.2.
+Width. - In any series of graduations, the width of a graduation shall in no case be greater than the width of the minimum clear interval between graduations.
 The width of main graduations shall be not more than 50 percent greater than the width of subordinate graduations.
 Graduations shall in no case be less than 0.2 mm (0.008 in) in width.

 S.1.2.3.
-Clear Interval Between Graduations.

-- The clear interval shall be not less than 1.0 mm (0.04 in).
-If the graduations are not parallel, the measurement shall be made: - (a) along the line of relative movement between the graduations at the end of the indicator, or - (b) if the indicator is continuous, at the point of widest separation of the graduations.(See also S.1.3.6.)
+Clear Interval Between Graduations. - The clear interval shall be not less than 1.0 mm (0.04 in).
+If the graduations are not parallel, the measurement shall be made:

+(a) along the line of relative movement between the graduations at the end of the indicator, or

+(b) if the indicator is continuous, at the point of widest separation of the graduations.
+(See also S.1.3.6.)